thisisjohnny/sf-contact-activity-alert/README.md

 1. Install this package in your org using the included Deploy to Salesforce button below
 2. Modify your contact page using the Lightning App Builder (Setup > User Interface > Lightning App Builder)
 3. Drag and drop the _Active Contact Notification_ component to your page from the Custom Lightning Components library on the left-hand side of the builder
-4. Set the 'Days Since' threshold for the alert, add the message you'd like displayed on the screen, and set the [Lightning Design System](https://www.lightningdesignsystem.com/icons/#utility) icon name
+4. Set the 'Days Since' threshold for the alert, add the message you'd like displayed on the screen, and set the [Lightning Design System](https://www.lightningdesignsystem.com/icons/#utility) icon name and theme
 5. Save and activate your Lightning App Page

 ## Deploy to Your Org